-If the USCIS or U.S. consular officer initiates this determination. vour resident status will be considered to be abandoned when the final administrative order of abandonment is issued.
-If you initiate the determination, your resident status is considered to be abandoned when you file either of the following documents-along with your USCIS Alien Registration Receipt Card-with the USCIS or a U.S. consular officer.
+If the USCIS or U.S. consular officer initiates this determination, your resident status will be considered to be abandoned when the final administrative order of abandonment is issued.
+If you initiate the determination, your resident status is considered to be abandoned when you file either of the following documents-along with your Form I-551 with the USCIS or a U.S. consular officer.

-- USCIS Form I-407 (Record of Abandonment of Lawful Permanent Resident Status). - A letter stating your intent to abandon your resident status.
+• USCIS Form I-407 (Record of Abandonment of Lawful Permanent Resident Status).

+• A letter stating your intent to abandon your resident status.